lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

-## Background & Objectives

-You'll be building an interface for a delivery-restaurant.
+⚠️ There's **no `rake`** for this exercise.

+Let's build a Food Delivery program for a restaurant.

-The software will run in **one restaurant** only, so no need to think of a multi-restaurant one.
+The software will run in **one restaurant** only, so no need to think of a multi-restaurant one (no need for a `Restaurant` model for instance).

 The main components are:

-- **Employees** (manager, delivery guys)
+- **Employees** (managers, delivery guys)
 - **Customers** of the Restaurant
 - **Meals** that can be ordered
-- **Orders** made by customers, and assigned to a given delivery guy
+- **Orders** made by customers, and assigned to a given delivery guy.

 This is a fairly open-ended challenge.
 The expectations are loose, so you will be making most of the decisions about how to design and build your program.
 Talk it out with your pair.
-Go to the whiteboard.
+Use a pen and paper.
 Have fun!

 ## Models

 ### What's on the menu?

 You restaurant sells food, so you must store somewhere the meals that can be ordered.
 A meal typically has a name and a price.

 Write some code to model this, along with the repository which will read/write the meals from a CSV.